-The generic constructions of the preceding chapters show the remarkable versatility of the fruitful idea to go back and forth between group-like structures (monoids and groups as well as groupoids) and graph-like structures (graphs and multi-graphs, undirected as well as undirected, and possibly vertex- or edge-coloured).
+The generic constructions of the preceding chapters expound the remarkable versatility of the fruitful idea to go back and forth between group-like structures (monoids and groups as well as groupoids) and graph-like structures (graphs and multi-graphs, undirected as well as directed, and possibly vertex- or edgecoloured).
 In one direction the passage involves the familiar encoding of algebraic structures in the graph-like representation of generators, as in the classical notion of Cayley graphs for groups; in the converse direction, permutation groups are induced by various operations on graph-like structures.
-We have here contributed to these connections with a special emphasis on strong algebraic-combinatorial criteria of graded acyclicity in finite structures.
-The constructions presented here extend techniques for the construction of N-coset-acyclic groups with involutive generators from [11] to yield a considerable simplification of corresponding constructions for groupoids from [12].
-Due to the symmetry preserving, generic character, the new presentation also supports the use of these groupoids in [13], where symmetry considerations are of the essence towards lifting local to global symmetries in finite structures.
+We have here contributed to these connections with a special emphasis on strong algebraiccombinatorial criteria of graded acyclicity in finite structures.
+The constructions presented here extend techniques for the construction of N-coset-acyclic groups with involutive generators from [12] to yield a considerable simplification of corresponding constructions for groupoids from [13].
+Due to the symmetry preserving, generic character, the new presentation also supports the use of these groupoids in [14], where symmetry considerations are of the essence towards lifting local to global symmetries in finite structures.
+In a different direction, coset-2-acyclic finite groupoids have recently been used to resolve an open problem of a purely semigroup-theoretic nature in Bitterlich [5].

-To conclude our new self-contained treatment of these group(oid) constructions here, let us briefly look at the most salient application for finite groups and groupoids of graded coset-acyclicity: the construction of finite coverings of graphs and hypergraphs that unravel short cycles:
+To conclude our new self-contained treatment of these group(oid) constructions, let us briefly look at the most salient application for finite groups and groupoids of graded coset-acyclicity: the construction of finite coverings of graphs and hypergraphs that unravel short cycles:

 - (1) Natural, unbranched finite coverings of graphs by graphs with interesting acyclicity properties can be obtained as weak subgraphs of the Cayley graphs of suitable E-groups where E is the set of edges of the graph to be covered (individually labelled as it were).
-While similar constructions have been used in [10, 11] and a precursor for special graphs in [5], we illustrate the key to the new generalisation in Proposition 5.1 below. - (2) Natural reduced products with N-acyclic $\mathbb{I}$ -groupoids yield finite branched N-acyclic coverings of hypergraphs where $\mathbb{I}$ encodes the intersection pattern between hyperedges in the given hypergraph (cf. $\mathbb{I}$ in (3); see [12]). - (3) A new and more direct approach to finite branched N-acyclic coverings of hypergraphs (V, S) can be based on $\mathbb{I}$ -products between a constraint graph $\mathbb{I} = (S, \mathsf{E})$ induced by the intersection graph of (V, S) and suitable E-groups that are not just N-acyclic but N-acyclic over $\mathbb{I}$ ; cf. Proposition 5.2 below.
+While similar constructions have been used in [11, 12] and a precursor for special graphs in [6], we illustrate the key to the new generalisation in Proposition 5.1 below. - (2) Natural reduced products with N-acyclic \mathbb{I} -groupoids yield finite branched N-acyclic coverings of hypergraphs where \mathbb{I} encodes the intersection pattern between hyperedges in the given hypergraph (cf. \mathbb{I} in (3); see [13]). - (3) A new and more direct approach to finite branched N-acyclic coverings of hypergraphs (V, S) can be based on \mathbb{I} -products between a constraint graph $\mathbb{I} = (S, \mathsf{E})$ induced by the intersection graph of (V, S) and suitable E -groups that are not just N-acyclic but N-acyclic over \mathbb{I} ; cf. Proposition 5.2 below.

-Of these fundamental applications, (2) has been explored in stages in [11, 12, 13].
-Application (1) is new in its strong form that involves the new notion of N-acyclicity of groups over a constraint graph $\mathbb{I}$ .
-Application (3) similarly supersedes (2); also based on the new notion of N-acyclicity of groups over a constraint graph $\mathbb{I}$ , it allows us to circumvents the use of groupoids in hypergraph coverings.
-Recall from Section 3.3 how control of cyclic configurations can be extended to configurations governed by reachability patterns w.r.t. a given constraint graph $\mathbb{I}$ .
-While we have seen in Section 4 how such groups can yield coset acyclicity in groupoids as used in (2), the underlying groups can also be put to use directly in (1) and (3).
+Of these fundamental applications, (2) has been explored in stages in [12, 13, 14].
+Application (1) is new in its strong form that involves the new notion of N-acyclicity of groups over a constraint graph I. Application (3) similarly supersedes (2); also based on the new notion of N-acyclicity of groups over a constraint graph I, it allows us to circumvent the use of groupoids in hypergraph coverings.
+Recall from Section 3.3 how control of cyclic configurations can be extended to configurations governed by reachability patterns w.r.t. a given constraint graph I. While we have seen in Section 4 how such groups can yield coset acyclicity in groupoids as used in (2), the underlying groups can also be put to use directly in (1) and (3).